 The movement to create the FACCA program began in the summer and fall of 2013.

-Officials from Governor Rick Scott’s office and the Office of Policy and Budget’s Health and Human Services policy unit worked together to create a series of documents which serve as the foundation for the FACCA program.
+Officials from Gov. Rick Scott’s office and the Office of Policy and Budget’s Health and Human Services policy unit worked together to create a series of documents, which serve as the foundation for the FACCA program.

 Three-Year Impact Reports